kkevindaii/daicussion/README.md

 # What is Daicussion

-Daicussion is a simple reddit clone that features login, register, creating/updating/deleting a post, and many more to come.
+Daicussion is a simple reddit clone that features login, register, forget password, creating/updating/deleting a post, and many more to come.
 Daicussion is currently fully developed by kkevindaii (both backend and frontend).

 # How Daicussion works